What is International Trade Law: Course Duration, Admission 2026, Colleges, Salary & Scope

 Focuses on independent research and contribution to the field of international trade law.
 Requires a strong understanding of research methodologies and legal scholarship. |

-If you wish to become an International Trade Lawyer in India then you need to ensure the following steps:
+If you wish to become an International Trade Lawyer in India then you can see following steps -

 - Complete a law degree from a recognized university